 Nate Bernitz 56:02

-it's gonna protect the plants a little bit from the elements also from like animals or pests or things like that.
-It's It's literally an enclosure.
-I know there are pros and cons with those, but enough people have them that helpful to know what to do with them.
+It's gonna protect the plants a little bit from the elements.
+Also from animals or pests or things like that.
+It's literally an enclosure.
+I know there are pros and cons with those, but enough people have them that it's helpful to know what to do with them.

 Emma E 56:17

-Well, in the daytime temps inside those structures to will be considerably warmer than the outside temperatures in the spring.
-And so that that'll definitely help boost growth as well, you'll just have to pay a little bit closer attention to watering.
+Well, in the daytime, temps inside those structures will be considerably warmer than the outside temperatures in the spring.
+So that'll definitely help boost growth as well.
+You'll just have to pay a little bit closer attention to watering.

 Nate Bernitz 56:30

 I know that there are a few common issues with seed starting.
-You've mentioned a few you've mentioned that if your plants are leggy, that means not enough light, you've mentioned discolored leaves could be indicating a nutrient issue.
+You've mentioned that if your plants are leggy, that means not enough light.
+You've mentioned discolored leaves could be indicating a nutrient issue.
 And you talked a little bit about that.
 Another one that we hear a lot about is something called dampening off.
 What is that?
 What does that look like?
 And what's the solution?

 Emma E 56:57

-Yeah, damping off is actually a fungal disease.
-So it happens sometimes if potting media is tainted in some way, or if you're using containers that hadn't been cleaned out.
-So basically, what happens if you have very cool conditions is it's favored by by cooler temperatures.
-So so cool, damp conditions where you're starting your seedlings, seeds will actually rot right at the soil line the stems of the seedling well, and so what you'll notice first typically is that all of your seedlings are tipping over.
-And when you look really closely, you'll notice that it's actually rotten at the base.
+Damping off is actually a fungal disease.
+It happens sometimes if potting media is tainted in some way, or if you're using containers that hadn't been cleaned out.
+Basically, what happens if you have very cool conditions is it's favored by cooler temperatures.
+So if there are cool, damp conditions where you're starting your seedlings, seeds will actually rot right at the soil line.
+The stems of the seedling will, so what you'll notice first typically is that all of your seedlings are tipping over.
+When you look really closely, you'll notice that it's actually rotten at the base.
 The best way to get around this is to keep that soil media warm.
 Because only seedling plants are susceptible to this and again, when it's cooler temperatures, that's when it's more likely to happen.
-So keep that soil media warm so that beer helping prevent this disease and seedlings are going to grow faster and get out of that vulnerable stage and use a clean potting mix in clean containers when you go to start your seedlings.
+So keep that soil media warm to help prevent this disease and seedlings are going to grow faster and get out of that vulnerable stage.
+Use a clean potting mix in clean containers when you go to start your seedlings.

 Nate Bernitz 58:09

 Okay, that is really important information.
 I'm glad we got to talk about that a little bit.
 One other issue I've heard about is poor root development.
-So the roots just never really seeming to fell out and therefore therefore being really difficult to transplant and all that how can you ensure good root development
+So the roots are just never really seeming to fill out and therefore being really difficult to transplant.
+How can you ensure good root development?

 Emma E 58:28

-if roots really aren't developing on your seedlings I would probably be looking at the the potting mix that you're using and your watering practices.
-If you're using a really you know lower quality potting mix that's got like big chunks of bark in it or, or it's just not very fine.
-The seeds might have a hard time growing and that media especially very small seedlings, and if you're over watering, that can be another cause because basically if there is abundant water in that container, the seedling is never really going to have to grow its roots out further to be able to reach water.
-So letting especially as your your plants start to mature.
-It's important to let those containers dry out a bit before you water again, you don't want to get to the point of wilting but you want to water you know, just before you get there.
+If roots really aren't developing on your seedlings I would probably be looking at the the potting mix that you're using and your watering practices.
+If you're using a really lower quality potting mix that's got big chunks of bark in it or it's just not very fine, the seeds might have a hard time growing in that media, especially very small seedlings.
+If you're over-watering, that can be another cause because basically if there is abundant water in that container, the seedling is never really going to have to grow its roots out further to be able to reach water.
+Especially as your your plants start to mature.
+It's important to let those containers dry out a bit before you water again.
+You don't want to get to the point of wilting, but you want to water just before you get there.

 Nate Bernitz 59:28

-Another one of those fine lines of gardening yeah too much not too little.
+Another one of those fine lines of gardening - not too much but not too little.

 Emma E 59:32

-This episode The featured plant is hyacinth bean lablab purpureus. hyacinth bean is a beautiful member of the Pea family fabacea, that is native to tropical Africa.
-In New Hampshire gardens it can be grown as an annual vine. hyacinth bean is highly ornamental, with purple tinge three part of leaves in spikes of fragrant pea like rose purple flowers that are followed by glossy Ruby purple seed pods.
+This episode The featured plant is hyacinth bean lablab purpureus.
+Hyacinth bean is a beautiful member of the Pea family fabacea, that is native to tropical Africa.
+In New Hampshire gardens it can be grown as an annual vine.
+Hyacinth bean is highly ornamental, with purple tinged three-part of leaves in spikes of fragrant pea-like rose purple flowers that are followed by glossy ruby purple seed pods.
 Really, really beautiful.
-It is a fast growing vine that can grow 20 feet long and completely cover a trellis and a single growing season. hyacinth bean is one of my personal favorites for covering arbors trellises fences and pergolas.
-This plant is easy to grow in gardens with average well drained soil and full sun. seeds can be sown directly in the garden after the last frost date.
-Or if you want to get a jump on the season indoors six to eight weeks earlier. hyacinth bean roots don't like to be disturbed though.
+It is a fast growing vine that can grow 20 feet long and completely cover a trellis in a single growing season.
+Hyacinth bean is one of my personal favorites for covering arbors trellises fences and pergolas.
+This plant is easy to grow in gardens with average well-drained soil and full sun.
+Seeds can be sown directly in the garden after the last frost date.
+Or if you want to get a jump on the season, start indoors six to eight weeks earlier.
+Hyacinth bean roots don't like to be disturbed, though.
 So if you plant seeds indoors, grow them in biodegradable newspaper peat or cow pots so that you can plant the pot directly in the soil instead of needing to disturb the roots.
-Once hyacinth bean plants are growing in your garden, the only thing you'll need to watch out for Japanese beetles, which thoroughly enjoy this plant, although they will rarely kill it.
+Once hyacinth bean plants are growing in your garden, the only thing you'll need to watch out for are Japanese beetles, which thoroughly enjoy this plant, although they will rarely kill it.
 So if you're looking for an attractive and interesting vine to plant in your garden this summer, give hyacinth bean a try.

 Nate Bernitz 1:02:53

-insightful tips as always, and I'm betting I'm not the only one excited to try my luck with hyacinth bean. that's gonna do it for today's show on seed starting the eighth episode now of Granite State gardening.
-Our goal with the podcast is to provide trusted, timely and accessible research based information to you and fellow gardeners.
-We've been so appreciative of all the great feedback suggestions and questions so far, but keep those emails coming.
-Our address is g s g dot email@example.com.
-And we're on social media at ask you an H extension where we post content regularly.
-You can help us grow this new podcast by sharing it with fellow gardeners and if you're so inclined by giving us a glowing five star review, wherever you're listening, we really appreciate all the great reviews you've already left.
-Thanks for tuning in to another episode of Granite State gardening until next time, keep on growing and starting seeds Granite State gardeners, we'll talk with you again soon.
+Insightful tips as always, and I'm betting I'm not the only one excited to try my luck with hyacinth bean.
+That's gonna do it for today's show on seed starting, the eighth episode now of Granite State Gardening.
+Our goal with the podcast is to provide trusted, timely and accessible research-based information to you and fellow gardeners.
+We've been so appreciative of all the great feedback, suggestions and questions so far, but keep those emails coming.
+Our address is email@example.com.
+And we're on social media at #askUNHextension where we post content regularly.
+You can help us grow this new podcast by sharing it with fellow gardeners and if you're so inclined by giving us a glowing five star review.
+Wherever you're listening, we really appreciate all the great reviews you've already left.
+Thanks for tuning in to another episode of Granite State Gardening.
+Until next time, keep on growing and starting seeds.
+Granite State gardeners, we'll talk with you again soon.

-Granite State gardening is a production of University of New Hampshire Cooperative Extension and equal opportunity educator and employer. views expressed on this podcast are not necessarily those of the university's its trustees, or its volunteers, inclusion or exclusion of commercial products and this podcast does not imply endorsement.
-The University of New Hampshire US Department of Agriculture and New Hampshire County is cooperate to provide extension programming in the Granite State.
-Learn firstname.lastname@example.org
+Granite State Gardening is a production of University of New Hampshire Cooperative Extension, an equal opportunity educator and employer.
+Views expressed on this podcast are not necessarily those of the University, its trustees, or its volunteers.
+Inclusion or exclusion of commercial products in this podcast does not imply endorsement.
+The University of New Hampshire, US Department of Agriculture and New Hampshire counties cooperate to provide extension programming in the Granite State.
+Learn more at extension.unh.edu.